madewithpixels/faulty-terminal/webflow/component-map.md

 ## Outstanding

+**Nothing.** Rollout complete, both live pages verified, and the superseded 7-prop component (`101353df-…`) was unregistered on 2026-08-14 — it had 0 instances, so only the library component remains in the picker.

+Optional, only if it ever matters: a self-contained no-CDN edition, mirroring Navbar Light's two-component setup.

 **Resolved in v1.6.1:** the reveal no longer fails invisible — after `revealFallback` ms (default 2500) the field fades in and logs why.
 And the CDN loader is now generated by the build at `webflow/faulty-terminal-loader.html`,